-People cannot get pregnant from oral sex.
+People cannot get pregnant by swallowing semen during oral sex.
 Pregnancy can only occur if semen comes into contact with an egg.
-Swallowing semen will, therefore, not result in pregnancy.

 The digestive system does not connect to the reproductive system.
 Therefore, swallowed semen cannot enter the vagina, uterus, or any other reproductive organ that would allow sperm to fertilize an egg.